 Does this really mean much for the low-income consumers of Bharat?

 Credit card penetration remains abysmally low in India.
-At present, just ~ 4% of India’s adult population has access to a credit card.
-What’s more, 65% of these cards are issued in Tier-1 cities alone.
+At present, just ~ 4% of India’s adult population has access to a credit card5.
+What’s more, 65% of these cards are issued in Tier-1 cities alone6.
 Credit cards have remained the domain of the relatively well-to-do.
-Higher interest rates associated with credit cards also make them less attractive to low-income customers.
+Higher interest rates associated with credit cards also make them less attractive to low-income customers7.

 The challenge of low financial literacy is another reason limiting credit access.
 It can lead to irresponsible credit card use without knowledge of the consequences of delayed repayments.
 It can also make users more susceptible to financial fraud.
 There is also a negative perception that credit cards lead to a debt trap in the absence of financial discipline.
 These reasons put together have contributed to limiting the adoption of credit cards in India.

 The intent of RuPay credit cards9 was to counter some of these barriers to adoption, however, it hasn’t seen significant buy-in from banking partners.
 RuPay cards only form 3-4% of the 81 million credit cards issued in India at present10.
 The RBI intends to allow MasterCard and Visa credit cards to be linked on UPI.
 However, these cards tend to cater to even more premium customer segments.
 At this scale, the present solution alone is unlikely to move the needle in terms of expanding credit to the underserved and unserved cohorts of Bharat.